Most Dangerous Cities in America per Capita 2026

 In this post, I’m going to walk you through some of the most dangerous cities in America when you measure crime per capita.
-We’ll look at what’s driving the crime, what challenges these places are facing, and what’s being done to try to turn things around.
-Some of these cities are dealing with economic problems that go back decades, others are caught up in gang violence that’s gotten worse recently.
-The goal here is to give you a clear picture of what’s actually happening.
+We’ll look at what’s driving the crime, the challenges these places face, and what’s being done to turn things around.
+Some of these cities are dealing with economic problems that go back decades, and others are caught up in gang violence that’s gotten worse recently.
+Together, these examples give you a clear picture of what’s actually happening.

 I’ll also share some practical advice on staying safe in these areas—whether you call one of these cities home, you’re traveling there for work, or you’re just driving through.